On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: An alternative approach

-Since by the decomposition theorem $N$ is a direct sum of degree shifts of semisimple perverse sheaves, up to summands with vanishing hypercohomology the negligible part $N$ has the form $V^\bullet \otimes \delta_X$ for some complex $V^\bullet$ of Galois representations, using the classification of negligible complexes on a simple abelian variety~\cite[prop.~10.1]{KrWVanishing}.
-So by the K\"unneth formula
+Since by the decomposition theorem $N$ is a direct sum of degree shifts of semisimple perverse sheaves, up to summands with vanishing hypercohomology the negligible part $N$ has the form $V^\bullet \otimes \delta_X$ for some complex $V^\bullet$ of Galois representations; this uses the classification of negligible complexes on a simple abelian variety given in~\cite[prop.~10.1]{KrWVanishing}.
+Since $H^\bullet(X, -)$ is a tensor functor by the K\"unneth formula, we have